fessionalpro/wings-doc/src/en/3-slardar/3l-prop-hazelcast.md

 ## 3L.2.spring-hazelcast-77.properties

-若xml中使用spring变量，需要wings-prop-promotion.cnf提升到system
+If you use spring variables in xml, you need to use wings-prop-promotion.cnf to put them into system.
 Resource, `file:/data/xxx`, `http://www`, `classpath:/xxx`

 ### spring.hazelcast.config

-* `classpath:/extra-conf/hazelcast-client.xml` - 客户端配置
+* `classpath:/extra-conf/hazelcast-client.xml` - client config
-* `classpath:/extra-conf/hazelcast-server.xml` - 服务端配置
+* `classpath:/extra-conf/hazelcast-server.xml` - server config

 ## 3L.3.spring-session-77.properties

-引入hazelcast后，则默认使用Hazelcast管理session，编号77优先级高于默认。
+When hazelcast is imported, the session is managed by Hazelcast, and the number 77 has a higher priority than the default.

 ### spring.session.store-type